HPC-NRW/advanced-git/learners/setup.md

 - [Git installation on Linux][workshop-setup]

+## Creating an Account at a Hosting Service

+You will need an account for [GitHub](https://github.com) to follow episodes 3 & 8 in this lesson.

 ::::::::::::::::::::::::: group-tab

-### Creating a GitHub Account
+### GitHub

-You will need an account for [GitHub](https://github.com) to follow episodes 7 & 8 in this lesson.

 1. Go to <https://github.com> and follow the "Sign up" link at the top-right of the window.
 2. Follow the instructions to create an account.